dfinity/portal/docs/developer-docs/backend/rust/6-intercanister.md

 In this code, there are three main methods: two inter-canister update methods and a query method.

 The first method, `async fn setup_subscribe(publisher_id: Principal, topic: String)` provides functionality for the publisher canister to subscribe to topics within the `subscriber` canister.
+This function is called by the publisher canister.

 The second method, `fn update_count(counter: Counter)` updates the counter record for each published value in a topic within the subscriber canister.